-- Preheat the grill, then cook the shish kebabs approximately 10 minutes per side, turning once, on a pre-heated grill.
-If you use a charcoal grill, make sure you get the coals nice and hot before putting the shish kebabs on to cook.
-We close the cover (with the vent open) on the grill – you may need to check it a couple of times – the cooking time is dependent on how hot the fire is, and how close the shish kebab skewers are to the fire.
+- Preheat the grill.
+Then cook the chicken shish kebabs approximately 10 minutes per side, turning once.
+If you use a charcoal grill, make sure the coals are hot before cooking the chicken shish kebabs.
+It’s best to close the cover (with the vent open) on the grill.
+You may need to check it a couple of times – the cooking time is dependent on how hot the fire is, and how close the skewers are to the fire.

 Our grill isn’t fancy, but it works just fine.
 We use a chimney, not chemicals to start the charcoal fire.